 The battle continued with the front five regularly changing positions heading into turn one.
 Binder continued to dominate after Fenati made a mistake causing him to go out wide which resulted in him ending up at the back of the lead pack.
-Binder continued to dominate as the front group seemed to settle and prepare to enter the last lap in the best possible position.
-In what ended up being a dramatic finish, Antonelli stayed in the slipof leader Binder before coming across the track alone to cross the line just 0.007 seconds ahead of Binder.
+Binder still led as the front group seemed to settle and prepare to enter the last lap in the best possible position.
+In what ended up being a dramatic finish, Antonelli stayed in the slipstream of leader Binder before coming across the track alone to cross the line just 0.007 seconds ahead of Binder.

-The top three finishers contained a Honda, a KTM and a Mahindra
+The top three finishers consisted of a Honda, KTM and Mahindra

 Drama back at the pit garage of the Sky Racing Team VR46